Last Updated: April 30, 2015

 important to make sure you and your loved one are aware of the

-potential dangers present in the home and prepare accordingly.
+potential dangers present in the home for seniors living alone and

 General Home Safety